t-mullen/hyperhost/README.md

 # HyperHost
 ##Webservers, without servers.

-HyperHost allows hosting of websites directly from the browser using P2P WebRTC and a custom rendering framework.
+HyperHost allows hosting of static websites directly from the browser using P2P WebRTC and a custom rendering framework.

 Simply go to https://rationalcoding.github.io/HyperHost/ and drag n' drop the root folder of your website containing at least a **index.html**.
-Your website will be proccessed and displayed in your browser a few seconds.
+Your website will be proccessed and a link to your hosted site will appear after a few seconds.
 Then, *anyone* can access your site at the same URL.
 That's it.

 Your site will be available so long as your browser has an uninterrupted network connection.
 All resources are served via a encrypted P2P connection.
 Any static resources can be served.

 ##Go Beyond Static Websites
-HyperHost creates a virtual server that uses your browser runtime to handle HTTP-like requests.
+If you need more than a static website, HyperHost allows you to create a virtual server that uses your browser runtime to handle HTTP-like requests.

 It has syntax similar to Express.js (stay tuned for additions to the language).
 Put your server code in a file named **HS-server.js**.